-It is important to note that visitors are not permitted to undertake any work or study in the UK, beyond certain permitted activities, while holding this status.
+It is important to note that visitors are not permitted to undertake any work or long-term study in the UK, beyond certain permitted activities, while holding this status.
 Visitors are also prohibited from using the visitor route to reside in the UK long term.

 Working in the UK

 Skilled migrant workers may be sponsored by organisations who hold a sponsor licence issued by the UK Home Office.
 Those migrant workers undertaking permanent employment will usually be sponsored under Tier 2 (General), while those who are employed overseas and being sent to the UK on a temporary intra-group assignment are usually sponsored under Tier 2 (Intra-Company Transfer).

 From 1 January 2021, employers will need to sponsor EEA nationals who do not already have an immigration status which entitles them to undertake the role on offer.
 If an employer does not have a sponsor licence and regularly hires EEA nationals, they are strongly advised to apply for one now.

 We have prepared detailed advice about the current Tier 2 sponsor licence regime.

 The Government intends to make a substantial number of changes to this route, which are summarised below.

 Tier 2 (General) Changes